StarRocks/starrocks/docs/en/sql-reference/template_for_config.md

 ## Parameters invisible to users

-If a new parameter or variable is invisible to users, we still recommend that you add the description to documentation and **comment it out**.
+Even though a new parameter or variable is invisible to users, we still recommend that you add the description to documentation and **comment it out**.
 This is to shield this parameter from users but help internal users (RD and DBA) understand the meaning and usage of this parameter.